edwardhj/TravelGram/README.md

 }
 ```

-### Update a follower to a close friend
+### Update a user you follow to a close friend

-Updates and returns an existing follower to a close friend
+Updates and returns an existing user you follow to a close friend

 - Require Authentication: true
-- Require Authorization: follow must be created by logged in user
+- Require Authorization: follow must be created by other user

 * Request:
   - Method: PUT
-  - URL: /api/follows/follower/:userId
+  - URL: /api/follows/following/:userId
   - Body:

   ```json